 A lifelong cat lover, Valerie became a foster mom to an adoption dog that said “no way” to spending time in the kennel while she was awaiting adoption.
 “Foster mom” turned into “forever mom” and now Valerie happily shares her home and life with Emma.
 Valerie enjoys spending time with family and friends, music, film, reading, and the first days of spring.

-With a lifelong commitment to animal welfare, Kim has devoted her career at Marin Humane (more than 34 years!) to creating innovative programs.
+With a lifelong commitment to animal welfare, Kim has devoted her career at Marin Humane to creating innovative programs.
 In 1982, she started her career as an animal care technician, then transferred to enforcement in the field as an animal services officer.
 In 1990, Kim became the director of animal care and veterinary services.
 In this role, Kim developed the Foster Care and Pet Partnership Programs, both of which are integral to the success of Marin Humane.
 Kim brings her impressive organizational abilities to Marin Humane, along with her gift for data collection and resource allocation.
 She is also responsible for the on-boarding and training of new employees.
 She is most proud of her work helping those in the animal welfare field deal with compassion fatigue.

 Kim attended College of Marin where she studied sociology and Santa Rosa Junior College where she studied criminal justice.
 Kim and her husband Paul have a grown son, Chris, and daughter Meghan, and are kept on their toes by three active German shepherds, Rocky, Kala, and Cheyenne.